chewyah/chewyah/README.md

 - very dyslexic and a little bit stoopid, don't mind my misspellings.
 - sometimes i make rlly bad self-deprecating/degrading jokes without thinking, don't look too deep into it /lh (i'm trying not to make them as much)

-- I have my requests turned off, if you wanna be my friend um- just don't. (srsly tho, i'll friend you if I start feeling more comfy around ya!)
+- I have my requests turned off, if you wanna be my friend um- just don't. (srsly tho, i'll send you a request if I start feeling more comfy around ya!)
   If I don't friend you though, that doesn't 100% mean i dont wanna friend ya, i could just be shy, alr? </3

 - I'm not ignoring you if im not responding!
 I'm most likely offtab, so please, w2i!!
 I'll reply when i see it
 - I don't do well in large crowds btw </3 I get overwhelmed easily